hananbeer/dbz/README.md

 pyinstaller zen_mode.spec -y
 ```

-NOTE: for some reason the directml version does not include the import, even when using `--hidden-import`.
+NOTE: for some reason the directml version does not include the import, even when using `--hidden-import` and/or `--collect-submodules`.

 it is possible to fix manually if not using --onefile and simply copying the package directory from `Lib/site-packages/torch_directml` into `dist/_internal`

+in any case, the `bin`, `img` and `models` directories need to be copied to the same directory as the binary executable, so might as well also copy `torch_directml`.

 ### Mac